What are design checklists?

 Print design checklist

-Anything print design project has its own set of needs – from the briefing to brainstorming; from creating the design to getting it the printer on time.
+Anything print design project has its own set of needs – from the briefing to brainstorming; from creating the design to getting the printer on time.
 Therefore, a print design checklist can be broken into three sections:

 - Is the resolution right for the printer?